-How to Apply for a Veteran Business Loan
+Our Guide to Applying for Veteran Business Loans

 If you’re a veteran, how you apply for a small business loan is particularly important.
 Since veterans are provided certain federal support programs, you should consider your options carefully.
-In addition, how you go about choosing a loan will depend on numerous factors such as your business history, credit score, revenue, overall financial health, and other factors.
+In addition, how you go about choosing a loan will depend on numerous factors, such as your:

-In this guide, we’ll explain everything that you should know about business loans for veterans, as well as the specific things to should consider.
+In this guide, we’ll explain everything that you should know about small business loans for veterans, as well as the specific things to should consider during the selection process.

 Everything You Need to Know About Applying for a Veteran Business Loan: